featherless/travel.jeffverkoeyen.com/_posts/2013-10-25-travel-panama-city.md

           start asking basic questions and understand a few responses (gesturing helps).
         </p>
         <p>
-          I'll continue playing Duolingo because it's free and I'm competing with the girl, but I'll definitely need to supplement it with some proper lessons soon.
+          I'll continue playing Duolingo because it's free and I'm competing with Laurence, but I'll definitely need to supplement it with some proper lessons soon.
         </p>
       </div>